sahilmerai/StatAgents/README.md

 StatAgents is a multi-agent system where **10 specialized AI agents** collaborate to perform end-to-end statistical analysis — from data exploration and cleaning to econometric modeling, hypothesis testing, time series forecasting, and professional LaTeX report generation.
 Each agent has domain-specific expertise backed by **GraphRAG and FAISS knowledge bases** built from statistical textbooks, enabling rigorous, textbook-grounded analysis rather than generic LLM responses.

+The system is designed as a **plug-and-play framework** — you can create your own custom agents (SQL Agent, ML Agent, Sampling Agent, News Agent, or anything else), connect your own knowledge bases, and plug them into the existing multi-agent team with full observability.

 **Key highlights:**

 - 🎓 **HOD-orchestrated Swarm** — A Head of Department agent dynamically routes tasks to 9 specialist agents using AutoGen's Swarm handoff pattern